 “....the Word was with God and the Word was a god”

-In denying the deity of Jesus, the Watchtower have made dozens of small but very significant adjustments to the bible with their translation, making Jesus “a god” instead of God.
+In denying the deity of Jesus, the Watchtower Society has made dozens of small but very significant adjustments to the their bible translation, making Jesus “a god” instead of God.
 Understandably, they will insist that their translation is the only accurate one and ignore any attempt to convince them otherwise.

 In order to justify this translation, it has been necessary for them to introduce some confusion over the grammar in the original Greek text - and because it sounds plausible, and has come from the Watchtower, it will be wholeheartedly accepted by any Jehovah’s Witness without question.

-Their argument goes something like this- in Greek, when you use someone’s name it is always preceded by the definite article (the), and there is no indefinite article (a) in Greek.
+Their argument goes something like this- in Greek, when you use someone’s name it is always preceded by the definite article ('the'), and there is no indefinite article ('a') in Greek.
 So where there is no definite article, the indefinite article (a) it needs to be inserted in our English translations to communicate what the author was saying.
 There is some element of truth to these statements.
-For example, quite often (but not always) the Greek article will be inserted before a name.
+For example, quite often (but not always) the Greek article will be inserted before someone's name.
 Also, it is true that there is no indefinite article in Greek.

-There is an interlinear bible available on the Watchtower’s website, which is basically the bible in Hebrew and Greek, with a word for word English translation provided above the original language.
+If you look at the Watchtower website, there is an interlinear bible which is basically the bible in Hebrew and Greek, with a word for word English translation provided above the original language.
 If you check John 1:1 in this interlinear bible this is what you will find-

 and god was the Word